3.3 Contextual Inquiry

 -

 Debrief while it’s fresh.
-Within an hour of the session, the observer pair (or solo researcher) sits down with their notes and the recording and writes up: the workflow as observed, every workaround noticed, every place the customer hesitated, every place the environment intruded.
+Within an hour of the session, sit down with your notes and the recording and write up: the workflow as observed, every workaround noticed, every place the participant hesitated, every place the environment intruded.
 Two hours of debrief per session is normal.

 -

 Run an interpretation session.
-With your team, walk through each session’s notes and surface every observation as an explicit interpretation: “When the customer copy-pasted the report into Excel, that means the built-in sort is unusable for their workflow.”
+With your team, walk through each session’s notes and surface every observation as an explicit interpretation: “When the participant copy-pasted the report into a spreadsheet, that means the built-in sort is unusable for their workflow.”
 This is the team’s chance to challenge each interpretation.
-Disagreement means you don’t yet know what you saw and need to look at the recording or follow up with the customer.
+Disagreement means you don’t yet know what you saw and need to look at the recording or follow up with the participant.

 -

-Build an affinity diagram.
-Take every observation, every workaround, every interpretation across all sessions and put each on its own sticky note (physical or digital).
-Group them by what they have in common, not by which session they came from.
+Group similar observations together.
+Take every observation, every workaround, every interpretation across all sessions and put each on its own sticky note (physical or digital), then group them by what they have in common, not by which session they came from — a technique called affinity diagramming.
 The clusters that emerge are the patterns.
 Single-session observations that fit no cluster are anecdotes — note them, but don’t build on them.

 -

 Identify workflow patterns.
-Look across the affinity clusters for repeated structures: the same workaround appearing in different sessions, the same decision point repeatedly going wrong, the same environmental constraint appearing at different customers.
+Look across the clusters for repeated structures: the same workaround appearing in different sessions, the same decision point repeatedly going wrong, the same environmental constraint appearing across different participants.
 A pattern that shows up in three of five sessions is a pattern.
 A behavior that shows up in one session is a hypothesis worth probing further.

 -